 Q. Are all faculty invited to march as delegates in the Inauguration processional?

 A. Yes.
-Unfortunately, an earlier communication incorrectly stated that only faculty with a master’s degree or higher could serve as delegates.
+An earlier communication incorrectly stated that only faculty with a master’s degree or higher could serve as delegates.
 The communication should have said that staff employees with a master’s degree or higher and all faculty are encouraged to participate in the Inauguration processional as delegates.

 Q. Will academic regalia be provided for faculty and staff delegates?

 A. Yes.
 All staff with a master’s degree or higher, and all faculty are encouraged to march in the Inauguration processional, and if faculty or staff employees need academic regalia, the College will provide this.
-A regalia ordering process will be communicated this summer.
+(The deadline for ordering regalia has now passed.)

 Q. Will we have to cancel classes on Friday, Aug.
 24, the day of Inauguration?
 What should students do if they arrive on campus at or after 1 p.m. that day?